ncn-foreigners/singleRcapture/README.md

-Lets look at a model from 2003 publication : Point and interval estimation of the population size using the truncated Poisson regression model Heijden, Peter GM van der et al. The call to `estimatePopsize` will look very simmilar to anyone who used the `stats::glm` function:
+Lets look at a model from 2003 publication : Point and interval estimation of the population size using the truncated Poisson regression model Heijden, Peter GM van der et al. The call to `estimatePopsize` will look very similar to anyone who used the `stats::glm` function:

 ``` r
 library(singleRcapture)